Hypothyroidism in Women: Understanding Common Symptoms

 Hypothyroid symptoms

-Hypothyroidism is a condition in which the thyroid gland doesn't produce enough hormones.
+Hypothyroidism is when the thyroid gland doesn't produce enough hormones.
 When the thyroid gland produces too little hormone, symptoms like fatigue, weight gain, depression, constipation, dry skin, hair loss, and menstrual irregularities may occur.

-In women, hypothyroidism usually occurs when the pituitary gland fails to release sufficient amounts of TSH, the hormone that tells the thyroid gland to make thyroid hormone.
+Hypothyroidism usually occurs in women when the pituitary gland fails to release sufficient amounts of TSH, the hormone that tells the thyroid gland to make thyroid hormone.
 As a result, the thyroid gland does not function properly.

 Symptoms of hypothyroidism vary depending on the severity of the disease.
 Mild cases may cause only mild symptoms, but severe cases can lead to serious health problems.